KaTeX/KaTeX/docs/node.md

 ```

 ### Building from Source
-To build you will need Git, Node.js 10 or later, and Yarn.
+To build you will need Git, Node.js 10 or later, and pnpm.

 Clone a copy of the GitHub source repository:
 ```bash